Agalya1999/Geek-AI-mania/README.md

 **Anamoly Detection through Surveillance**

- **Problem Statement ![ref1]**
+ **Problem Statement**

-`               `CCTV cameras produce a huge amount of video data.
+   `CCTV cameras produce a huge amount of video data.
 Effective surveillance can reveal    anomalous events in these videos.
 Detecting crime occurrences, explosions, accidents etc. are some of the critical tasks in video surveillance.
 It is challenging to manually find anomalies from the  huge  amount  of  data  available  for  surveillance  purposes  because  of  many  reasons.
 Occurrence of anomalous events that are of interest for monitoring purpose would be very low compared to normal events.
 Hence manually analyzing this data to find out anomalous events which has very low probability of occurrence is a very tedious task that causes a considerable amount of man power wastage.
 Also, manual analysis can lead to human-generated errors.
 The crowd density in the walkways was variable, ranging from sparse to very crowded.
 Abnormal events are due to either: the circulation of non-pedestrian entities in the walkways anomalous pedestrian motion patterns.
 Commonly occurring anomalies include bikers, skaters, small carts, and people walking across a walkway or in the grass that surrounds it.